Turbo Trainer vs. Exercise Bikes

 - Take up very little floor space

-- They can be very affordable as they range from as little as £149
+- Can be very affordable as they range from as little as £149

-- Use your bike that you have the correct position on
+- Use your own bike that you know fits and is comfortable

-- If you have a smart trainer, you can go online and use apps like Zwift
+- If you have a smart trainer, you can go ride with others through platforms such as Zwift

 Turbo Trainer Cons